egemose/DroneVideoMeasure/documentation/Tutorial-GettingStartedWithDroneVideoMeasure.md

 ![Image](pic/main_menu.png)

 ## Overview
-To analyse the video, the following three steps should be taken.
+To analyze the video, the following three steps should be taken.
 1. Determine the camera parameters of the used camera
 2. Add a new project based on the logfile from the drone
 3. Add a new video that matches the uploaded logfile